zulip/zulip/docs/code-style.rst

 #.
 It fetches the user object from memcached, which is faster
 #.
 It always fetches a UserProfile object which has been queried using
-   .selected\_related(), and thus will perform well when one later accesses related fields like the Realm.
+   .selected\_related(), and thus will perform well when one later accesses related models like the Realm.

 Similarly we have ``get_client`` and ``get_stream`` functions to fetch those commonly accessed objects via memcached.